 In addition, under Sections 382 and 383 of the Code, our ability to utilize these NOLs and other tax attributes, such as federal tax credits, in any taxable year may be limited if we have experienced an "ownership change" and such NOLs or other tax attributes were generated prior to such "ownership change."
-Generally, an "ownership change" occurs if a corporation undergoes a greater than 50 percentage point change (by value) in its equity ownership by certain stockholders (generally, stockholders or groups of stockholders owning at least 5% of the corporation's stock, taking into account certain attribution rules) over a three-year period.
-Similar rules may apply under state tax laws.
-We have in the past experienced at least one ownership change that we believe will result in limitations in our ability to use certain of our NOLs and credits.
+Generally, an "ownership change" occurs if a corporation undergoes a greater than 50 percentage point change (by value) in its equity ownership by certain stockholders (generally, stockholders or groups of stockholders owning at least 5% of the corporation's stock, taking into account certain attribution rules) over a rolling three-year period.
+Similar rules under state tax laws may also apply to limit our ability to use accumulated state tax attributes.
+We have in the past experienced at least one ownership change that we believe will result in limitations in our ability to use certain of our NOLs and tax credit carryforwards.
 In addition, we may experience future ownership changes as a result of future offerings or other changes in the ownership of our stock, some of which are beyond our control.
-As a result, our NOLs and tax credit carryforwards could be limited and, in the case of NOLs generated in 2017 and before, may expire unused.
+As a result, our NOLs and tax credit carryforwards could be limited and, in the case of NOLs generated in or prior to 2017, may expire unused.
 Any such material limitation or expiration of our NOLs may harm our future operating results by effectively increasing our future tax obligations.